UpgradeOfficial/feducia/README.md

 [![Product Name Screen Shot][product-screenshot]](https://feducia.vercel.app/)

 Every idea's at one point in time will need to be funded.
-The need to making access funds and financial aid trouble-free has been the driving force for this project (<strong>FEDUCIA</strong>).
+The need to make fund accessible and financial aid trouble-free has been the driving force for this project (<strong>FEDUCIA</strong>).
 We strive to make funding facile, transparent and accessible to anyone and everyone.
 We are dedicated to the principles of transparency, trust and security and have made the DApp in a way that this principles are meticulously coded into the protocol.
 We want to make sure that ideas become a reality and will try to make sure we play a role in securing both the interest of the funders and creator.
 Here are some reason why FEDUCIA should be you no. 1 DApp to access funding for your next project and also contribute to it success:

 - IT A GOOD WAY TO TEST PUBLIC ACCEPTANCE OF AN IDEA